Keyword: family dynamics

 Holiday Depression and Mental Health Undated

-Host: Armand DiMeleGuests: Dr. Michael B. Schachter, Kent Robertshaw
+Host: Armand DiMeleGuests: Dr. Kent Robert Short, Dr. Michael B. Schachter

-In this episode, Armand DiMele discusses the phenomenon of holiday depression with mental health professionals Kent Robertshaw and Dr. Michael B. Schachter.
-They explore the psychological and biochemical factors contributing to seasonal affective disorder, the impact of family dynamics during the holidays, and the importance of sunlight and nutrition in mental health.
-The conversation also touches on the use of complementary medicine, the effects of medications, and the significance of being present for those struggling with depression.
-Listeners are encouraged to recognize their feelings and seek support during this challenging time of year.
+In this episode, Armand DiMele discusses the phenomenon of holiday depression with Dr. Kent Robert Short and Dr. Michael B. Schachter.
+They explore the psychological and biological factors contributing to seasonal affective disorder, the impact of light and vitamin D on mood, and the importance of addressing mental health during the holiday season.
+The conversation also touches on complementary medicine, the role of neurotransmitters, and the potential side effects of antidepressants.
+Listeners are encouraged to recognize their feelings and seek support while navigating the challenges of the holiday season.

 Host: Armand DiMele